codex-team/codex.notes/README.md

 ## CodeX Notes

-Codex Notes is a crossplatform text editor, build on [Electron](https://github.com/atom/electron).
+CodeX Notes is a crossplatform text editor, build on [Electron](https://github.com/atom/electron).
 It integrates [Codex Editor](https://github.com/codex-team/editor) and supports cloud backups of your notes.

 ### Features